 7. Failure to adequately assess security risks

-A flexible IT environment can include data and applications in multiple clouds and in-house data centres, each requiring security components and solutions separately configured.
-This may be a problem if workloads are divided or shared among environments.
-51 percent of IT leaders say they’re fighting to maintain security profiles in their cloud and hybrid workload.
+A flexible IT environment can include data and applications in multiple clouds and in-house data centers, each requiring security components and solutions separately configured.
+It may be a problem if workloads are divided or shared among environments.
+Fifty-one percent of IT leaders say they’re fighting to maintain security profiles in their cloud and hybrid workload.

 8. Lack of experts and qualified technicians

 The pace of new technology introduction can outweigh qualified IT technicians, leaving many companies unprepared for digital transformation.
-55% IT managers say they don’t have enough cloud expertise to effectively implement their strategy.
+55% of IT managers say they don’t have enough cloud expertise to implement their strategy effectively.
 Then the company pays the price.
 50% of IT decision-makers say their cloud strategy implementation didn’t meet the expectations because of the lack of experts and qualified technicians.